 Jonathan Cagan is the George Tallman and Florence Barrett Ladd Professor in Engineering, in the Department of Mechanical Engineering at Carnegie Mellon University, with an appointment in the School of Design.
 He is an expert in product development and design methods for early stage product development.

 His research focuses on design methods, theory and practice, including computational synthesis, cognitive-based design and interdisciplinary product development.
-Cagan serves as the Associate Dean for Strategic Initiatives for Carnegie Mellon’s College of Engineering.
-He also co-founded and co-directs the Integrated Innovation Institute, a joint partnership between engineering, design, and business.
+Cagan serves as the Associate Dean for Graduate and Faculty Affairs for Carnegie Mellon’s College of Engineering.
+He also co-founded and co-directs the Integrated Innovation Institute, a joint partnership between engineering, design, and business, and is the Faculty Director of the Swartz Center for Entrepreneurship.

 Dan Clymer is a PhD candidate in the Mechanical Engineering Department, co-advised by Dr. Jonathan Cagan and Dr. Philip LeDuc.
 Dan graduated from Grove City College in 2014 with a B.S. in Mechanical Engineering, and earned his M.S. in Mechanical Engineering from Carnegie Mellon Univesity in 2017.
 His research is currently focused on computational methods to analyze and recognize patterns in imaging data, particularly in complex domains like medical imaging.